iremorsei/magnetic_button/README.md

 ## Features

 - **Hover Effect**: The button moves in response to the mouse position when hovered over, creating a "magnetic" effect.
 - **Return Duration**: When the mouse is not hovering over the widget, the button returns to its original position.
-The speed at which it returns is controlled by the `returnDuration` property.
+The speed at which it returns is controlled by the `duration` property.
 This property is set in milliseconds, so a larger value will make the return slower, and a smaller value will make it faster.
 - **Customizable**: You can customize the child widget of the Magnetic Button to fit your needs.
+- **Max Movement**: You can control the maximum movement of the button in response to the mouse position using the mx and my properties.

 ## Usage